ExtrieveTechnologies/ImageWizHelper/README.md

    ResetAllDPI = 1
    ResetZeroDPI = 2
    ```
-   *If only compression is to be performed then pass 0 as the option.*
+   - *If only compression is to be performed then pass 0 as the option.*
-   *If all images has to be resized to the standard page size then use **ResetAllDPI** option*
+   - *If all images have to be resized to the standard page size then use **ResetAllDPI** option*
-   *If only mobile captured images to be resized then keep **ResetZeroDPI** as the parameter.*
+   - *If only mobile captured images are to be resized then keep **ResetZeroDPI** as the parameter.*

-4. **CompressToPDF** - *This function will take array of input files and create a single PDF output file.
-Support input as array of JPEG,PNG, bmp, & TIFF.
-By default DLL will select 200 as the standard DPI & A4 as the page size.
-It is recommended to keep minimum of 150 DPI to avoid quality issues.
-Formats like DJvu, JBIG2 and data PDF are not suported.
+4. **CompressToPDF** - *This function will take an array of input files and create a single PDF output file.
+Support input as an array of JPEG, PNG, BMP, & TIFF.
+By default, DLL will select 200 as the standard DPI & A4 as the page size.
+It is recommended to keep a minimum of 150 DPI to avoid quality issues.
+Formats like DJvu, JBIG2, and data PDF are not supported.
 If input format is not supported it will return false.*

    ```C / C++
    //C/C++